 (E) Stanford Achievement Test Battery.

-(b) "Child" means a person between ages 7 and 18 whose parent or parents seek exemption from compulsory school attendance under ORS 339.030(1)(c) or (1)(d).
+(b) "Child" means a person between ages 6 and 18 whose parent or parents seek exemption from compulsory school attendance under ORS 339.030(1)(c) or (1)(d).
+A child is considered to be six years of age if the sixth birthday of the child occurred on or before September 1 immediately preceding the beginning of the current school term.

 (c) "Education Service District" means the education service district that contains the school district of which the child is a resident.